A Transferable Model of Molecular Exchange-Repulsion Interaction from Anisotropic Valence Density Overlap: Methods

-Therefore, we investigate density overlap models that use partial densities that systematically exclude contributions from low-energy orbitals.
-One spin-channel partial densities are computed by:
+We investigate the accuracy and transferability of density overlap models that use partial densities that systematically exclude contributions from low-energy molecular orbitals.
+Partial densities are computed by:

-where $N$ is the total number of electrons in the monomer, $\psi$ are molecular orbitals, and $M$ is the number of orbitals that are not included in the density.
-We compute $M$ by:
+where $N$ is the total number of electrons in the monomer, $\psi$ are molecular orbitals, and $M$ is the number of orbitals that are not included in the density. $M$ is calculated by:

-where $N_X$ is the number atoms of element $X$ in the molecule; and $m_{X}$ are the number of molecular orbitals to neglect per atom of element $X$ (see Table \ref{tbl:densities} for more details).
-This heuristic method removes low-energy molecular orbitals associated with the 1s and 2s orbitals of second row p-block elements.
+where $n_X$ is the number of atoms of element $X$ in the molecule; and $M_{X}$ are the number of molecular orbitals to neglect per atom of element $X$.
+This heuristic method removes low-energy molecular orbitals associated with core and semi-core atomic orbitals.
+The $M_X$ parameters define the partial density and we denote each partial density by the following notation: C$^{M_C}$N$^{M_N}$O$^{M_O}$F$^{M_F}$..., with $M_H$ always set to 0.
+In this work, monomer partial densities are computed using DFT with the PBE functional \cite{pbe}.

-For each of these partial densities, we compute density overlaps analytically using the two monomer densities calculated using DFT with the PBE functional.
-We then fit the $K$ parameter of the density overlap model by minimizing the mean absolute error with respect to reference exchange-repulsion energies, which we compute using SAPT(DFT)\cite{williams2001sapt_dft, misquitta2002sapt_dft} with the PBE functional.
-See Appendix \ref{sec:comp_details} for more details.
+For each of these partial densities, we compute density overlaps analytically using the monomer densities.
+We then fit the parameters of the density overlap model (eq. \ref{eq:ovlp_model}) by minimizing the mean absolute error with respect to reference exchange-repulsion energies, which we compute using SAPT(DFT) \cite{williams2001sapt_dft, misquitta2002sapt_dft} with the PBE functional.
+Choosing the mean absolute error as the cost function reduces the influence of highly repulsive configurations on the fit.
+The fitting process uses the S101x7 dataset \cite{wang2015_penetration_s101}.
+This dataset contains 101 dimers each sampled at 7 intermolecular distances along a dissociation curve, though we exclude configurations with a separation of 0.7 $R_{eq}$, where $R_{eq}$ is the equilibrium dimer distance, because these configurations have an average interaction energy of 30 kcal/mol above the minima and are therefore not accessible at room temperature.
+The closest configurations in the dataset, the configurations at $0.8R_{eq}$, have an average interaction energy of 8 kcal/mol above the minima.